-In December 2012, the Board adopted a shareholder rights plan (as amended from time to time, the "Rights Plan"), pursuant to which one preferred stock purchase right was distributed as a dividend on each share of the Company's common stock held of record.
-The Rights Plan is scheduled to expire on December 19, 2019.
-The Rights Plan is designed to deter coercive takeover tactics and to prevent an acquirer from gaining control of the Company without offering a fair price to all of the Company's stockholders.
-The existence of the Rights Plan, however, could have the effect of making it more difficult for a third party to acquire a majority of Company's outstanding common stock, and thereby adversely affect the market price of the Company's common stock.
+On September 23, 2020, the Company adopted a limited duration stockholder rights agreement (the "Rights Agreement").
+In connection therewith, the Board adopted an amendment to accelerate the expiration of the Company's prior rights agreement to September 23, 2020.
+Pursuant to the Rights Agreement, the Board declared a dividend of one preferred stock purchase right for each share of the Company's common stock held of record as of October 5, 2020.
+The Rights Agreement is designed to deter coercive takeover tactics and to prevent an acquirer from gaining control of the Company without offering a fair price to all of the Company's stockholders.
+The existence of the Rights Agreement, however, could have the effect of making it more difficult for a third party to acquire a majority of Company's outstanding common stock, and thereby adversely affect the market price of the Company's common stock.